pymedusa/MedusaInstaller/README.md

-# SickRageInstaller
+# MedusaInstaller
-A Windows Installer for SickRage
+A Windows Installer for Medusa

 **NOTE:** This installer intentionally ignores any existing installations of Git or Python you might already have installed on your system.
-If you would prefer to use those versions, we recommend installing SickRage manually.
+If you would prefer to use those versions, we recommend installing Medusa manually.

 Features
 --------
-Here are some of the features of SickRageInstaller:
+Here are some of the features of MedusaInstaller:
-- Downloads SickRage dependencies (Git, Python)
+- Downloads Medusa dependencies (Git, Python)
-- Installs everything (SickRage and dependencies) in a self-contained directory
+- Installs everything (Medusa and dependencies) in a self-contained directory
-- Installs SickRage as a Windows service (handled by NSSM)
+- Installs Medusa as a Windows service (handled by NSSM)
 - Detects 32-bit and 64-bit architectures and installs appropriate dependencies
 - Creates Start Menu shortcuts
 - When uninstalling, asks user if they want to delete or keep their database and configuration